Transaction Sequencer Network

 Key Components

-Mempool: Public or private transaction pool where users submit txs.
+Mempool: Public or private transaction pool where users submit transactions.
 Can be distributed across sequencers.

-Slashing Mechanism: Sequencers post stake that's slashed for misbehavior (censorship, downtime, invalid ordering)
+Slashing Mechanism: Sequencers post stake that is slashed for misbehavior (censorship, downtime, invalid ordering).

 Types of Sequencer Networks